raplonu/MultiArray/README.md

 # `MultiArray`, a memory managment library

-`MultiArray` is a library for managing an multidimensional array written in C++.
+`MultiArray` is a library for managing a multidimensional array written in C++.

 ## Requirements